 The revenants lived on Earth for a long time before we found out about their existence.
 Most of the old stories of vampiric nature are about the revenants from the past.
-We humans found out too late that many of the old myths and legends were based on truths.
+Humanity found out too late that many of the old myths and legends were based on truths.

 After they crippled us, they started the culling.
 The largest cities were lost to us within a matter of days.
 London, Sidney, New York, and others were left empty and barren.
 Millions of human lives were extinguished overnight.

-But, the war didn’t last long.
 Our military was nearly destroyed when the Covenant was made.
-Since then, every human living within the boundaries of the revenant city gives a pint of blood each month in exchange for peace.
+Since then, every human living within the boundaries of the revenant cities gives a pint of blood each month in exchange for peace.

 The human body holds roughly ten pints of blood at any given time.
 Giving one pint a month doesn’t seem that bad in exchange for a life within the city’s walls.
 Humans outside the city are said to be savages—cannibals even.
 I don’t know how much of that I believe, but I have never experienced hunger to a point where I would want to eat another human.

 Pappy doesn’t agree with the Covenant.
 He has donated blood in my place since the time when I had come of age.
 When I asked him why he did not want me to give, he replied that it was his silent rebellion against the revenant.

 Pappy opened the door of our one-bedroom apartment and placed the bag with the two empty vials meant for next month’s blood donation in the cabinet nearest the door.
 His face is pale as it always is after having given two pints of blood.